-With eight years of experience gathering robust student perception data, YouthTruth has learned directly from students about their experiences across a range of topics including academic rigor, college and career readiness, bullying, and school culture.
+With eight years of experience gathering robust student perception data, YouthTruth has learned directly from students about their experiences across a range of topics including academic challenge, college and career readiness, bullying, and school culture.
 YouthTruth regularly releases findings from their aggregate dataset to help education leaders and funders more deeply understand students’ experiences.

 For example, recent findings include:

 - Rates of bullying vary dramatically across schools, with a recent analysis showing schools ranging from a low of 12 percent to a high of 59 percent.

 - While the vast majority of high school students want to go to college (87 percent), only 45 percent feel positively about their readiness for college and career.

 - Only one in three students rate their school culture positively.